MicrosoftDocs/playfab-docs/playfab-docs/sdks/c-sharp/xamarin-quickstart.md

 ---
 title: Quickstart - PlayFab Client library for C# and Xamarin
-description: This guide will help you make your first PlayFab API call in the Xamarain IDE using C#.
+description: This guide helps you make your first PlayFab API call in the Xamarin IDE using C#.
 author: Jeffrey-Shi #Required; your GitHub user alias, with correct capitalization. ms.author: jeffshi #Required; microsoft alias of author; optional team alias. ms.date: 06/04/2020